 Peru Amazon Cruises

 The Peruvian Amazon has two distinct regions: Northern Peru and Southern Peru.
-Peruvian Amazon cruises are located in Northern Peru on the lower Napo River while the lodges are located in the Southern Peru rainforest regions of Manu and Tambopata.
-Peru Amazon Cruises range from the simple and affordable 31 guest Amatista, the modern luxury of 24 guest Aqua and 32 guest Aria, the intimate 8 guest Delfin I and authentic Delfin II.
-If that's not enough choice National Geographic/Lindblad has chartered the Delfin II for several months each year bringing their unique style of intellectual and educational expedition cruising to an amazing 10 day Amazon Adventure.
+Peruvian Amazon cruises occur in Northern Peru on the Marañón River, the Ucayali River and where they join to become the Amazon River.
+They range from the simple and affordable 31-guest Amatista and 43-guest Delfin III, to the modern luxury of 32-guest Aria and the intimate 8-guest Delfin I, to the authentic 28-guest Delfin II.
+If that’s not enough choice, National Geographic/Lindblad has chartered the Delfin II for several months each year bringing their unique style of intellectual and educational expedition cruising to an amazing 10-day Amazon Adventure Cruise.
+Amazon cruises in Peru are unique because they explore pristine rainforest sections and boast the excitement of fishing for piranhas and swimming with the famous pink Amazon River dolphins.

 Peru Amazon Lodges

-Peru Amazon lodges range from very remote, rustic base camps to large upscale almost hotel like lodges.
-Some are a short flight from Cusco in Puerto Maldonado while others require a flight and an canoe trip.
+Lodges are located in the Southern Peru rainforest regions of Manu and Tambopata and range from very remote, rustic base camps to large, upscale, almost hotel-like lodges.
+Some are a short flight from Cusco in Puerto Maldonado while others require a flight and a canoe trip.
 There is a choice for every budget with experience and amenities commensurate with their price.
 Packages range from only 1 night up to a full week.
-We recommend 3-4 night tours for most travelers.
-If you know you are a rainforest enthusiast and you want to spend more time than that then consider one of the more remote wildlife camps available as an extension from even the farthest lodges.
+We recommend 3- or 4-night tours for most travelers.
+If you know you are a rainforest enthusiast and you want to spend more time, consider one of the more remote wildlife camps available as an extension from even the farthest lodges.
 Choose a Peru Amazon Adventure if you are seeking an affordable Amazon tour easily accessed from Cusco.

 Brazil Amazon Cruises

 A Brazil Amazon cruise tends to be a destination unto itself, rather than combined as part of a larger tour.
-Cruises from Manaus, Brazil are longer and penetrate much farther into the wilderness than cruises in Peru and Ecuador.
+Cruises from Manaus, Brazil, are longer and penetrate much farther into the wilderness than cruises in Peru and Ecuador.
 This is a true Amazon expedition and as such takes longer and explores farther.
 There are not as many cruise and lodge options because here the line between rainforest and civilization is much sharper.
-Brazil's Amazon and Rio Negro are much farther downstream than cruises in Ecuador and Peru and as such the river is considerably larger.
-So large it is difficult to see across in some places.
-Innumerable islands and tributaries are spread across hundreds of miles in the Amazon's largest undisturbed rainforest.
-This is the Amazon most travelers envision when dream of an Amazon nature vacation.
+Brazil’s Amazon and Rio Negro are much farther downstream than cruises in Ecuador and Peru, and the river is considerably larger—so large it is difficult to see the opposite shore in some places.
+Innumerable islands and tributaries are spread across hundreds of miles in the Amazon’s largest undisturbed rainforest.
+This is the Amazon most travelers envision when dreaming of an Amazon nature vacation.

 A Word About Guides

 The experience and demeanor of your Amazon guide will have a profound impact on your overall experience.
 All guides aboard small ships are excellent and highly recommended while naturalist guides at lodges can vary considerably in their skills and experience.
-A guide's personality and ability to engage travelers is just as important as his or her level of knowledge.
-In general you will find that the most experienced guides work aboard at the most upscale lodges and aboard the nicest ships.
-Nicer ships and lodges have higher prices, which translates more tips for the best guides.
-Lindblad Expeditions employs guides from National Geographic aboard 10 day expeditions and appeal to travelers willing to pay a premium for an intellectual and educational experience.
+A guide’s personality and ability to engage travelers is just as important as his or her level of knowledge.
+In general, you will find that the most experienced guides work at the upscale lodges and aboard the nicest ships.
+Nicer ships and lodges have higher prices, which translates into more tips for the best guides.
+Lindblad Expeditions employs guides from National Geographic aboard 10-day expeditions, appealing to travelers willing to pay a premium for an intellectual and educational experience.
+All guides aboard the Amazon small cruise ships with which AdventureSmith Explorations works offer the highest quality of expertise and are often from the areas they are guiding.

 Amazon Birding Cruises

 A cruise to the Amazon is a paradise for birders.
-Over 1500 species of birds can by seen in the Amazon and an avid birder can easily add one hundred species to their life list on the right trip.
-Most guides aboard small ships and at lodges are excellent birders with more than enough knowledge and expertise for even the most avid bird watchers.
+More than 1,500 species of birds can be seen in the Amazon, and an avid birder can easily add a hundred species to their life list on the right trip.
+Most guides aboard small ships and at lodges are excellent birders with more than enough knowledge and expertise for even the most experienced bird watchers.
 Select departures will feature guest researchers or ornithologists on board.
-Serious birders should consider the longer 10 day expeditions.
+Serious birders should consider the longer 10-day expeditions.
 Many travelers interested in birds will consider a cruise and a lodge to maximize time in the rainforest and increase their chances of seeing particular species.
-In general the high water season is the best for bird watching.
+In general, the high-water season is the best for bird watching.

 Amazon Cruise Reviews